-- 8. (1) The Minister may make regulations providing that a trademark shall not be refused registration on a ground mentioned in section 6. - (2) Such regulations may make such consequential provision as appears to the Minister appropriate with respect to - - (a) the carrying out by the Comptroller of searches of earlier trademarks, and - (b) the persons by whom an application for declaration of invalidity may be made on the grounds specified in section 43(2). - (3) Regulations making such provision as is mentioned in subsection (2)(a) may direct that the provisions of section 35 in so far as they require a search to be carried out shall not have effect. - (4) Regulations making such provision as is mentioned in subsection (2)(b) may provide that section 43(3) in so far as it provides that any person may make an application for a declaration of invalidity shall have effect subject to the provisions of the order. - (5) Regulations under this section may contain such transitional provisions as appear to the Minister to be appropriate.
+- (a) the carrying out by the Comptroller of searches of earlier trademarks, and - the persons by whom an application for declaration of invalidity may be made on the grounds specified in article 43(2). - (3) Regulations making such provision as is mentioned in subarticle (2)(a) may direct that the provisions of article 35 in so far as they require a search to be carried out shall not have effect. - Regulations making such provision as is mentioned in subarticle (2)(b) may provide that article 43(3) in so far as it provides that any person may make an application for a declaration of invalidity shall have effect subject to the provisions of the order. - (5) Regulations under this article may contain such transitory provisions as appear to the Minister to be appropriate.